WET-tool/glm-met/README.md

 ## Data Providers

 glm-met provides a base class that can be extended to support a range of meteorological data providers.

+### SILO

+<a href="https://www.longpaddock.qld.gov.au/silo/" target="_blank">SILO</a> is a database of daily, pre-processed Australian climate data from 1889 to the present day.
+The product is hosted by the Queensland Department of Environment and Science (DES) and is based on observational data from the Bureau of Meteorology and other providers.
+It is made available under the <a href="https://creativecommons.org/licenses/by/4.0/" target="_blank">Creative Commons Attribution 4.0 International (CC BY 4.0)</a> licence.

+glm-met retrieves SILO data from the patched point dataset (weather station data) and the drill down (point-like data extracted from a gridded product).

 ### open-meteo